 Dear Mrs Barboro,

-The answer to your question in a nutshell is: Effective saponins (panaxosides) that ginseng contains are going through a placental barrier and also into breast milk.
-When using regular low doses (2g / day), there are no side effects for you or your baby.
+the answer to your question in a nutshell is: Effective saponins (panaxosides) , which ginseng contains, pass through a placental barrier and also in breast milk.
+If you take conventional low doses (2g a day), there are no side effects for you or your baby.
 In this dosage you can try it.
-However, for higher doses, avoid taking ginseng more frequently - let's say a month and then not a month again.
+However, for higher doses, avoid and plan the ginseng more often - let's say a month and then not a month again.
 You know, my duty is to put a warning tone on pregnant women and infants in any sign of uncertainty, which is what I do, but there are studies in which ginseng babies benefit as well as adults.

 For future moms

 In the first three months of pregnancy, it is better to avoid ginseng (as well as other medicines, herbs, spices, etc.).
 This is the key phase when all the organ systems are formed in the embryo.
 At this stage, molecular mechanisms are embedded in the game, which are never used in the same form in the same way - heart, brain, and other organs are based only once.
-That's why it's hard to guess how the drug will work on embryo development, although it may be harmless for children and adults alike.
+That is why it is difficult to predict how the drug will work on embryo development, although it may be harmless for children and adults alike.
 Fruits older than three months and babies after birth essentially only grow and their molecular pathways are more or less the same as adults.